athento/athento-nx-metadata-inheritance/README.md

 #Configuration

-##Properties##
+##ExtendedConfig##
-* athento.metadata.inheritance.ignoredMetadatas: it is a comma-separated value with metadata which it will be ignored.
+* Ignore metadatas: it is a comma-separated value with metadata which it will be ignored.
+* Propagate field with null values (boolean).

 #Installation